FGRibreau/claudectx/README.md

 # Launch with extra arguments
 claudectx work -- --dangerously-skip-permissions

-# Save current ~/.claude.json as "personal" profile
+# Save current account as "personal" profile
 claudectx save personal

+# Login to a new account and save it as a profile
+claudectx login

 # Interactive selection then launch
 claudectx